 1. Get Psychotherapy Together

 The first thing that should be on your agenda is to look for a family counselor.
 It is not only one child who has mental health issues anymore because of the incident.
 The other two kids who witnessed what happened may be suffering from trauma too, although it may not be apparent.
 You perhaps need therapy as well to be able to process the emotions that you cannot express towards your teenager.
+“Ideally, your teen needs to be part of this process, even when you are the one insisting they participate in therapy,” says Kathryn Rudlin, LCSW.

 When you get family counseling, the therapist will be meeting you as a group.
 The problem of every person becomes known and solved by all.
 There will no longer be hidden thoughts or feelings, which tend to expand the rifts between family members.
 This form of therapy is beneficial regardless of the kids’ ages.